 Fortunately, your savings can continue to earn some interest during this period, which might help you meet some of your financial needs.
 Any investments in retirement plans, on the other hand, are not guaranteed to grow like a banking account, and it's possible they may lose value in that time.

 As you invest your savings, you may want to carefully consider which retirement plan you use.
-If you retire at age 55, you can take money out of a 401(k), if applicable.
-But if you take money out of an IRA before you turn 59 1/2, you'll owe a 10% early-withdrawal fee.
+If you retire at age 55, you can generally take money out of a 401(k), if applicable.
+But if you take money out of an IRA before you turn 59 1/2, you'll owe a 10 percent early-withdrawal fee.
 This applies even if you're fully retired.